 Leo Nocentelli (The Meters)

-Melvin Seals and Jerry Garcia Band
+Melvin Seals and the Jerry Garcia Band

 Dr. Lonnie Smith